 |---|---|---|---|

-| HSE: Using barriers at events | Barrier purpose, risk-assessment requirement, and wrong-selection warning. | Metadata extraction: 2024-10-12, accessed April 8, 2026. | Operational guidance source. |
+| HSE: Using barriers at events | Barrier purpose, risk-assessment requirement, and wrong-selection warning. | Rechecked June 7, 2026; page states barrier/fencing use should be risk assessed and wrong selection can increase risk. | Operational guidance source. |

 | HSE: Put crowd controls in place | Before-entry, live-operation, and emergency crowd control checks. | Metadata extraction: 2025-04-04, accessed April 8, 2026. | Operational control checklist source. |